mogoson/MGS.Animation/Assets/MGS-PathAnimation/Readme.txt

   [Usage]
     Create a empty gameobject and attach the Path component to it.

-    Click the green sphere to add a anchor and drag the handle to change it's position.
+    Press the CTRL key and click the green sphere to add anchor and drag the handle to change it's position.

-    Click the red sphere to remove a anchor if you want.
+    Press the SHIFT key and click the red sphere to remove anchor if you want.

     Attach the PathAnimation component to the target animation gameobject and set the "Path" as the Path component and click the "AlignToPath"